IR 374: Investigating a Two-Stage RAT with Velociraptor (35 pts)

 Installing Sysmon

-Launch this collector to install Sysmon on the client:
+If your Windows machine is running on an Intel processor, launch this collector to install Sysmon on the client:

 Windows.Sysinternals.SysmonInstall

-Task 2: Installing 7-zip on the Windows Machine
+Task 2: Installing 7-Zip on the Windows Machine

 https://7-zip.org/